A Carmen Fantasy for Double Bass and Orchestra (or Piano)

-The Trio for Violin, Viola and Double Bass was written in 1974 for three members of the Cincinnati Symphony Orchestra; violinist Larrie Howard, violist Mary Olson and the composer, bassist Frank Proto.
+The Trio for Violin, Viola and Double Bass was written for three former members of the Cincinnati Symphony Orchestra; violinist Larrie Howard, violist Mary Olson and the composer, bassist Frank Proto.

 The three friends had been playing string trios together just for fun and relaxation for some time when they were asked by David Thompson, then an announcer at radio station WGUC to record a Music Cincinnati 1 hour chamber music concert.
 Since most of the repertoire that they had been playing was originally composed for violin, viola and cello or 2 violins and cello, they thought that it would be nice if they had at least one piece that was written expressly for their combination.

 In looking at the few pieces that, at the time, were available that included the bass rather than a cello they couldn’t find anything that they thought would compliment the other repertoire that they were planning to perform on the program.
 After some discussion the three decided that Frank should compose a new piece for the ensemble and that the premiere performance would be on a Music Cincinnati program in July of 1974.
 Since it’s publication the work has been performed hundreds of times worldwide.